Rent increases

 How much can my rent go up?

-In most cases, your landlord can only raise your rent by a percentage called the guideline.
+In most cases, your landlord can only raise your rent by a percentage called the “rent increase guideline”.
 The guideline is set by the provincial government every year.
-For the year 2024, the guideline is 2.5%.
-The guideline for the year 2023 was 2.5%.

 Does the guideline apply to all tenants?

-• the owner lived in the house at the time the apartment was first lived in, or
+- the owner lived in another unit in the house at the time the apartment was first lived in, or

 Can my landlord increase my rent above the guideline?

 Your landlord can apply to the LTB for permission to raise the rent by more than the guideline.
+This kind of rent increase is sometimes called an above guideline increase or AGI.
 Your landlord still must wait 12 months between increases and give 90 days’ written notice.
-This kind of rent increase is sometimes called an above guideline increase or AGI.
+The notice must say if your landlord applied for permission or if the LTB has allowed the AGI.

 What happens if my landlord applies for an AGI?

 The LTB will have a hearing to decide.
 The hearing is usually in writing or by phone or video.
-The LTB will send you a copy of the landlord’s application with information about how to participate in the hearing.
+The LTB or your landlord will send you a copy of the landlord’s application with information about how to participate in the hearing.

 Check the application to see if other tenants in your building are affected too.
 You might be able to work together to fight the increases.